laassiliawissal/ToDoList/Readme.md

 # TO DO LIST APPLICATION

 ## Objectif:
-Create a TO DO List application to manage your daily tasks
+Build a CRUD TO DO List application to manage your daily tasks, using Python and Fast API, and Hosted in the AWS cloud.

 ## Tools:
 - **Infrastructure provisionning** : AWS CDK with TypeScript for infrastructure,